Stevring/NoteItDown/计算机基础/Clean Architecture.md

    1. we firstly need unlimited storage and infinite processor speed, which are impossible.

 ## Part 3 Design Principles

 Design principles applies to mid-level components or modules instead of low-level code.
 They tell us how to organize data and functions into a group, and how each groups should be connected.
 Therefore  SOLID is not only for OO, but is for every system that has such groups.

 ### Single Responsibility Principle

+Single Responsibility: each module or class should has only one reason to change.